NBJIN/Project-2-/testing.md

 - Levels
 <br>
-The game provides two levels to play with. levelEasy provides the player with 30 seconds and the cat will display randomly in the circles at a rate of 1000 milliseconds.  levelHard provides the player with 20 seconds and 700 milliseconds.
+The game provides two levels to play with. levelEasy provides the player with 30 seconds and the cat will display randomly in the circles at a rate of 1000 milliseconds.
+The level button is highlighted in orange while the game is in play at level easy.
-When levelEasy is selected the timer will reflect 30 seconds.
-Also the button for this level will be highlighted in orange so that the player knows what level they are playing at.

 <br>

 ![image](https://github.com/NBJIN/Project-2-/assets/106515976/98723af5-0a19-4cee-8832-86422aa68803)